Maryland Guardianship Lawyer

 It depends on the type of the guardianship that you’re requesting.
 Maryland courts will take guardianship of minors very seriously to determine if the petitioning individual is the best person to serve as guardian of the child.
 For guardianships for incapacitated adults, judges take very seriously their intervention to restrict an adult’s ability to make his or her own decisions for financial, legal and health care matters.

 If all interested persons, including the alleged incapacitated adult, agree to the guardianship, the process can be easier.
 However, in the event of a contested guardianship, it may be difficult to obtain a court’s order appointing a guardian of either the person or the property.
-Should there be a contested guardianship, having a knowledgeable trusts attorney in Maryland by your side will help clarify some of the questions and/or concerns.
+Should there be a contested guardianship, having a knowledgeable guardianship attorney in Maryland by your side will help clarify some of the questions and/or concerns.

-Filing a Petition & Court Hearings
+Filing a Petition and Court Hearings

-Prior to a Maryland court hearing, a guardianship is initiated by filing a petition that contains all of the particulars of a case such as the name, address, age, and phone number of the alleged incapacitated adult, and the name, address, phone number, and relationship of the petitioner to the ward.
+Prior to a court hearing, a guardianship is initiated by filing a petition that contains all of the particulars of a case such as the name, address, age, and phone number of the alleged incapacitated adult, and the name, address, phone number, and relationship of the petitioner to the ward.
 It also includes a brief description of the disability or lack of capacity of the alleged incapacitated adult, and any nomination of a guardian by the alleged incapacitated adult prior to the initiation of the pleading.
 The pleading will also include the names and addresses of all the interested persons of the case, which are usually synonymous with the potential heirs of the alleged incapacitated adult.

 The petition also includes the attachment of physician’s certificates.
 It is typically necessary for a physician to conduct a proper examination of the alleged incapacitated adult.
 That information is attached along with the pleadings.